theBoyus/homeAutomation/src/pico code/ADAFRUIT_Instructions.md

 - `MQTT_USERNAME`: Your username as registered on Adafruit IO.
 - `MQTT_PASSWORD`: Your Adafruit IO Key (found in your Adafruit IO account settings).
 - `MQTT_PUBLISH_TOPIC`: The topic to which you'll be publishing data.
 Format it as `username/feeds/feedname` (no quotes needed)(`data` is the feed name used on the website).
+- `MQTT_PUBLISH_TOPIC2`: Just like the previous one, just another topic.
 - `MQTT_CLIENT_ID`: A unique identifier for your device.
 It should be unique to avoid conflicts with other users.

 ### Example `config.txt`